HOURS OF OPERATION

 If you will be completing Sponsorship Training without a CAC card, go to http://www.militaryinstallations.dod.mil/ The Sponsorship Training link will be on the lower right hand side of the page.

 For those assigned to Fort Rucker who would like more information on how to request a sponsor or to contact the Total Army Sponsorship Program Liaison officer, go to: http://www.rucker.army.mil/newcomers/sponsorship/index.html.

 The Relocation Readiness program provides Youth Sponsorship training twice a year.
 For more information on training contact the Relocation Readiness office.
 If you would like to request a youth sponsor for your child log onto our CYSS Facebook or contact the Fort Rucker School Liaison Officer at 334-255-9812 or go to Fort Rucker School Liaison.

 The Relocation Readiness Program role in the citizenship application process is primarily administrative.
 RRP will assist military spouses with information forms and reviewing their citizenship application and at as a liaison between the member and USCIS when required.
 Currently, Fort Rucker coordinates appointments with the USCIS officers who visit Ft.
-Benning twice a month.
+Benning once a month.
 If Family members would like to meet with a USCIS officer at Ft.
 Benning, they need to call the ACS Relocation Readiness office.